The Definitive 2026 Guide to GPTs, Claude, Gemini, Grok, and Friends

 Grok

-Nickname: The Chaos Engine
+Nickname: The Chaos Monkey With a Terminal

 gpt-oss